suffolklibraries/sljekyll/_recurrents/halesworth-stretch-and-tone.md

 ---
-recurrent-title: "Strength and tone: gentle seated stretching exercises with Sue Potter from Spot on Fitness: £4"
+recurrent-title: "Get Fit in your Chair: gentle seated stretching exercises with Sue Potter from Spot on Fitness: £4"
 recurrent-description: 'Increase fitness, strength and mobility.
 Adaptable to meet individual needs, work at your own pace and level.
 To find out more, visit <a href="https://www.facebook.com/Spot-On-Fitness-469466266759379/">Spot on Fitness on Facebook</a>, call <a href="tel:07780707992">07780707992</a> or email <strong>susan_potter_57@hotmail.com</strong>'
 recurrent-day: Thursday
 recurrent-times: 1030-1130